New Veteran Student

 Check your email on a daily basis.
 This is the college's official form of communication.
 A hard copy may not be sent in the mail.

 You are able to use this funding in conjunction with your VA Education Benefits.
 If you need more information before applying call the VA Coordinator or the JCC Financial Aid Office.
-Apply for the appropriate chapter of Veterans Benefits via Form 22-1990.
+Apply for the appropriate chapter of Veterans Benefits via Form 22-1990 (PDF).
 You will only fill this out ONE time.
-At this time, you may be asked for your DD-214 to the VA.
-For Survivors/Dependents, you need to apply for benefits via Form 22-5490.
+At this time, you may be asked for your DD-214 that you can obtain through the National Archives.
+For Survivors/Dependents, you need to apply for benefits via Form 22-5490 (PDF).

 Also, check for general scholarships at Academic Works.
 For more on the types of aid available and how to apply for them, visit the Financial Aid web site.